The Chart for AerCap Holdings N.V. (AER) Is Flashing Mixed Signals

 BofA Securities gave a rating of “Buy” to AER, setting the target price at $47 in the report published on November 24th of the previous year.

-During the last 5 trading sessions, AER fell by -5.36%, which changed the moving average for the period of 200-days by +109.86% in comparison to the 20-day moving average, which settled at $59.64.
-In addition, AerCap Holdings N.V. saw 27.45% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AER rose by +3.52%, which changed the moving average for the period of 200-days by +102.14% in comparison to the 20-day moving average, which settled at $59.73.
+In addition, AerCap Holdings N.V. saw 32.34% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AER